Introduction

 Ka Mua Ka Muri

-Our plan is called Te Haumakpo – named for the most rich and fertile soil used to grow strong and sturdy food and fibre.
+Our plan is called Te Haumako – named for the most rich and fertile soil used to grow strong and sturdy food and fibre.
 Unless we plant in and nurture the most fertile, productive, and richest whenua at the right time, what develops will not be strongest it can be.

 In Te Haumako, we are guided by the whakataukī Ka mua, ka muri - Walking backward into the future.